 Unacceptable digital/electronic signatures

-- A graphic image of a signature placed on a document and not verified by secure software is not valid.
+- A graphic image of a signature placed on a document and not verified by secure software is generally discouraged, and will not be enforceable unless accompanied by an email or other contemporaneous evidence of the signer’s intent to accept the agreement.

 - A typewritten name, regardless of font, that has not been verified by secure software or through NinerNet verification is not valid.